-This Tuesday, July 13th 2021, the Committee on the Environment, Public Health and Food Safety (ENVI) in the European Parliament unanimously supported Véronique Trillet-Lenoir’s report, French MEP from the Renaissance delegation, on the regulation on serious cross-border threats to health.
+This Wednesday, September 15th 2021, the European Parliament unanimously supported in plenary the report by Véronique Trillet-Lenoir, french MEP from the Renaissance delegation, on the regulation on serious cross-border health threats.

 This future emergency plan is the first steps towards a European Health Union.

 “This report clearly responds to the 74% European citizens who call for more European competencies in crisis management” says Renew Europe Deputy-Coordinator on the ENVI Committee.

 “In my report, I strengthen the legislative proposal of the European Commission allowing European Union to prevent and respond to any kind of future threat for public health.
 Beyond infectious diseases, the European Union isn’t currently enough protected against environmental, food, biological, chemical or other threat.
 European citizens want the EU to have more skills to protect them from health risks and they won’t tolerate any European or national trial and error anymore.
 We must seize this legislation to implement a European coordination in anticipating and responding to health crises” the MEP insists.

 “Our priority must be to guarantee a ‘health solidarity’ by reducing health inequalities within member states and beyond Europe.
 This is the reason why I fully support the creation of an International Treaty on Pandemics, to ensure a better preparation and a coordinated answer in the face of futures pandemics.” says Véronique Trillet-Lenoir.